facontidavide/Behavior-Tree/docs/tutorial_A_create_trees.md

     ApproachObject(const std::string& name):
         BT::ActionNodeBase(name) {}

-    // You must override the virtual function tick() BT::NodeStatus tick() override
+    // You must override this virtual function BT::NodeStatus tick() override
     {
 		std::cout << "ApproachObject: " << this->name() << std::endl;
 		return BT::NodeStatus::SUCCESS;
 	}

-    // You must override the virtual function halt() virtual void halt() override
+    // You must override this virtual function virtual void halt() override
     {
 		// Do nothing.
-This is used by asynchronous nodes.
+This is used by asynchronous nodes only.
     }
 };
 ```

 As you can see:

-- Any TreeNode as a name.
+- Any instance of a TreeNode has a name.
 This identifier is meant to be user-readable and it
  doesn't need to be unique.

 - The method __tick()__ is the place where the actual Action takes place.
-It must return a NodeStatus RUNNING, SUCCESS or FAILURE.
+It must return a NodeStatus, i.e. RUNNING, SUCCESS or FAILURE.

 - The method __halt()__ is used to stop an asynchronous Action.
 ApproachObject
 doesn't need it.

-Alternatively, we can use __dependecy injection to create a TreeNode given
+Alternatively, we can use __dependecy injection__ to create a TreeNode given
-a __functor__ (function pointer).
+a function pointer.

-The only requirement of the funtor is to have either one of these signatures:
+The only requirement of the functor is to have either one of these signatures:

     BT::NodeStatus myFunction()
     BT::NodeStatus myFunction(TreeNode& self)